 Internships in English

 To be eligible for this internship, you must have a GPA of 3.0 or better and must have 12 credits in English at the 200-level or above, including L202 or L260.
-If you are interested in serving, send a letter of application and vita to Ed Comentale, Director of Undergraduate Studies, Department of English, Ballantine Hall 442, by the deadline specified below.
-The letter should mention relevant work experience, relevant art-administration or computer courses taken, English courses taken, and reasons for interest in the internship.
-It should also supply class standing, campus address, email address, and telephone number.
+If you are interested in serving, please print and fill out the application form found here and send it along with a letter of application and vita to Ed Comentale, Director of Undergraduate Studies, Department of English, Ballantine Hall 442, by the deadline specified below.
+The letter should address the specific requirements of the application and mention relevant work experience, relevant art-administration or computer courses taken, English courses taken, and reasons for interest in the internship.
+It should also supply class standing, campus address, e-mail address, and telephone number.
 The final selection of interns will be made by the staff of the Writers’ Conference.
 For further information, please contact the conference director, Bob Bledsoe (email firstname.lastname@example.org).

 DEADLINE FOR LETTER OF APPLICATION: WEDNESDAY, OCTOBER 1, 2014.